suhaaaaaas/EWMA_Projections/README.md

 # Sports Performance Projection Algorithm

 ## Overview
-This repository contains the function **`synthesize_projection`**, which generates a dynamic performance projection for a player using:
+This function is a smaller part of a stat projection tool used by a startup This repository contains the function **`synthesize_projection`**, which generates a dynamic performance projection for a player using:

 - **Sportsbook betting lines** (weighted by volume and probability)